 The Committee on Arab Customs Union, a body of the Arab League (AL) began discussions on matters concerning to the conception of an efficient pan-Arab customs union by 2015 and an Arab common market in 2020.

 Throughout the committee’s two-day, the UAE, represented by the Director of Customs Affairs at the Federal Customs Authority (FCA), Alia Al Marmoom and other member states, will be conversing an action strategy and deadlines for working out pending matters as well as a united pan-Arab customs law.

-Arab Customs Union was formed by the Arab League at its 2009 Arab Economic and Social Development Summit, which was held in Kuwait, with the intention of attaining a completely functional Arab customs union by 2015 and an Arab common market by 2020 and escalating inter-Arab business and incorporation.
+Arab Customs Union was formed by the Arab League at its 2009 Arab Economic and Social Development Summit, which was held in Kuwait, with the intention of attaining a completely efficient Arab customs union in 2015 and an Arab common market in 2020 and escalating inter-Arab business and incorporation.